May 25, 2018

 • Withdraw consent at any time

-• Have data corrected whenever requested
+• Have data corrected whenever requested.

-Your important obligations as meeting planners
+Important obligations as meeting planners

 Under GDPR, meeting planners are specifically required to: